 The chair, student, and at least one additional voting member of the committee must be physically present for the entire duration of all oral components of the examination.
-If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physical present.
+If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination.

-The adviser obtains the Preliminary Exam Result form from the Academic and Instructional Services Office before the examination and returns the form immediately after the examination.
+The chair obtains the Preliminary Exam Result form from the departmental contact in the Academic and Instructional Services Office before the examination and returns the form immediately after the examination.
 All appointed members must sign the Preliminary Exam Result form.

 Decisions of the preliminary examination committee must be unanimous.
-The committee may make one of the following decisions:
+The committee may make one of the following decisions: 1.
+Pass the candidate.